StilleQuelle308/lfs-warning/README.md

 - Large files that are not LFS tracked
 - Files that are LFS tracked
+- Files that match a binary file extension pattern and are not LFS tracked (optional)

 from being checked-in in non-pointer format/not stored in LFS.
 The latter happens if the client does not have git-lfs installed.